GalacticQuasar/ThyroidDiseaseClassifier/README.md

 ## **Thyroid Disease Information**
 ![Slide2](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/f794eb34-68c1-40b6-b4c8-d3d5835b7ee0)

-So, first of all, what is the thyroid?
-The thyroid gland is a small butterfly-shaped organ located in the front of the neck, and its job is to regulate the release of thyroid hormones that control the rate of metabolism in the body.
+First, some background information: The thyroid gland is a small butterfly-shaped organ located in the front of the neck, and its job is to regulate the release of thyroid hormones that control the rate of metabolism in the body.
 Thyroid disease is a general term for a medical condition that prevents the thyroid gland from correctly regulating its release of hormones.
 If it's releasing too much thyroid hormone, it's called *hyper*thyroidism.
 If it's releasing too little, it's called *hypo*thyroidism.
 Thyroid disease is very common, with around 20 million people in the U.S. having some type of thyroid disorder.
 Women, in particular, are around 5 to 8 times more likely to be diagnosed with thyroid disease than a man.
 People over the age of 60 are also more likely to get thyroid disease.

 ## **Thyroid Disease Database Overview**
 ![Slide3](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/adeaf3e0-63c1-4401-a933-fb3f28390769)